 Sigh.
 It looks like I have diabetes.
 Tuesday began an adventure to get back into my endocrinologist to confirm the diagnosis of diabetes and determine type 1 or type 2.

 By Friday, I had been diagnosed with Type 1 diabetes as a 33 year old.
-In exactly 1 weeks time, I went from a healthy adult to an adult with a lifelong disease.
-I went from someone who rarely goes to the doctor to one who will be seeing 1, 2 or even more on a regular basis.
+In exactly 1 weeks time, I went from a healthy adult to an adult with a lifelong autoimmune disease.
+From someone who rarely goes to the doctor to one who will be seeing 1, 2 or even more on a regular basis.
 I went from someone who spend very little on healthcare to one who will be maxing out her health plan every year.
-I went from someone who eats healthy yet doesn’t consider what or how much she’s eating to someone who needs to know every morsel she ingests.
+Once I was a healthy eater yet didn’t consider what or how much I’m eating to someone who needs to know every morsel she ingests.

 It’s a touch overwhelming.
 I’m still at the beginning, but that’s where I am today: a human being with a hole in her brain and a pancreas that doesn’t work anymore.
 Flawed?
 Yes.
 Still functional?
 Absolutely.
 Type 1 Diabetes will not defeat me.
 I will live a flourishing, fulfilled life in spite of my health.